boundsalexis/content-management-system/README.md

 # Content Management System
 Connects to a database and allows you to add new departments, roles and emploees

+# Summary
+As a business owner
+I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business

 # links
 > [GitHub Repository](https://github.com/boundsalexis/content-management-system)